 May 25th, 2011:

-This photo shows a half dozen Sandy Hook kindergarten students showing off books they had written themselves.
-According to this article, published in the June 10th, 2011 edition of The Newtown Bee, the students read their books to their parents and other visitors.
+This photo shows a half dozen Sandy Hook kindergarten students proudly displaying books they had written themselves.
+According to this article published in the June 10th, 2011 edition of The Newtown Bee, the students read their books to their parents and other visitors.

 June 4th, 2011: